 For decades, entertainers and journalists from Johnny Carson to Oprah to Jerry Springer have made interviews the basis of good TV.
 A Facebook Live interview can have the same entertainment value, but with an added bonus: the ability to interact with viewers and take questions live on the air.

 Interviews reveal stories and insights that can be helpful to viewers—and they humanize your business, showing the faces and personalities behind your brand.
 Interview a staff member or industry leader about their work, or invite a client to discuss their experiences in life and business.
-That’s what Infusionsoft by Keap did for this Facebook Live interview with three customers who were named finalists for our Small Business ICON Contest (the contest we held at our annual conference).
+That’s what Keap did for this Facebook Live interview with three customers who were named finalists for our Small Business ICON Contest (the contest we held at our annual conference).

 Insider tip: As with any Facebook Live broadcast, your interview should not only be interesting content, but it should lead viewers toward taking another step with your business.
-While asking clients about their business lessons and successes, our Infusionsoft by Keap interviewer mentioned registering for ICON (the annual conference at which the award is presented), and we included links to the event in the comments.
+While asking clients about their business lessons and successes, our Keap interviewer mentioned registering for ICON (the annual conference at which the award is presented), and we included links to the event in the comments.

 In a world where we can take a 360-degree virtual tour of the White House on our phones, behind-the-scenes footage isn’t necessarily rare.
 But somehow, a tour feels more special and authentic when it’s live, the way that sitting in the front row for a play is different than watching the movie version at home.